radar/guides/c-extensions.md

     create_makefile('hola/hola')

-`mkmf` is part of ruby's standard library; it automates the process of creating a [Makefile](http://en.wikipedia.org/wiki/Makefile) which, in turn, automates the process of building the extension.
-So, when rubygems installs a gem, it first runs the gem's `extconf.rb`, and then it runs `make` on the resulting `Makefile`.
-For more about make, [see below](#make).
+`mkmf`, a ruby standard library, automates the process of creating a [Makefile](http://en.wikipedia.org/wiki/Makefile) which, in turn, automates the process of building the extension.
+When rubygems installs a gem, it runs the gem's `extconf.rb` and then runs `make` on the resulting `Makefile`.
+The output from make is a [dynamically linked library](http://en.wikipedia.org/wiki/Shared_object).
+Since its extension is platform-dependent, try this to find your platform's extension:

+    % irb -rrbconfig
+    >> RbConfig::CONFIG['DLEXT']"
+    # extensions are .bundle on my OS
+    => bundle

 Create the C extension
 ----------------------